xdevguild/buildo.dev/README.md

 ### Development

+`npx buildo-begins@latest init` - from the list, choose Buildo.dev dapp.

+Or you can do this manually:
 - Clone the repository
 - Copy the `.env.example` to `.env.local` (modify if needed)
 - Run `npm run dev`